navikt/syfosminfotrygd/README.md

 #### Creating a docker image

-Creating a docker image should be as simple as
+Creating a docker image should be as simple as running this command
 ``` bash
 docker build -t syfosminfotrygd .
 ```